Bedding Materials Guide: The Best Fabrics for a Cooler, More Comfortable Sleep

 Linen

-• Durable: Can last for decades with proper care
+• Durable: Can last decades with care

-• Eco-conscious: Grown with less water and chemicals than cotton
+• Eco-conscious: Requires less water than cotton

 Linen bedding materials guide